-Addressing these challenges, we introduce two models and two baseline models within a proposed general architecture that (cf.~Table \ref{tab:model-properties}): \begin{itemize} \item generate a function for field evaluation at any given location, by employing hypernetworks \cite{ha2017hypernetworks}; \item give linear scaling in the number of sources and evaluation points, and follow the principle of superposition---both criteria are achieved by designing hypernetworks whose output is then used linearly; and \item consider relevant physical properties---like, in the case of electromagnetism, Maxwell's equations---which we achieve by proposing novel Fourier hypernetworks. \end{itemize} These constraints alleviate the computational intensity typical for high-fidelity field simulations from sources and enable new exploratory models in physical simulations with statistical learning techniques.
-By addressing these challenges, our work advances the field of statistical learning and develops its relevance and applicability to real-world physical systems.
+To address these challenges, we propose a general architecture encompassing two models and two baseline variants (cf.~Table~\ref{tab:model-properties}), designed to: \begin{itemize} \item generate continuous field functions at arbitrary locations using hypernetworks~\citep{ha2017hypernetworks}; \item achieve linear scaling with the number of sources and evaluation points by designing hypernetworks whose outputs are combined linearly; and \item incorporate relevant physical properties, such as enforcing conservative fields by modelling the field as the gradient of its scalar potential. \end{itemize} By satisfying these criteria, our models significantly alleviate the computational cost of high-fidelity field simulations and open new directions for physical modelling through statistical learning.
+This approach advances the intersection of machine learning and physics, enhancing the applicability of generative models to real-world physical systems.\looseness=-1